LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 This tool detects *likely* dead code in Logtalk entities and in Prolog modules compiled as objects.
+Predicates (and non-terminals) are classified as dead code
+when:

-Predicates (and non-terminals) are classified as dead code when (1) there is no scope directive for them and (2) are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
+1. There is no scope directive for them.
+2. They are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.

 Predicates (and non-terminals) listed in `uses/2` and `use_module/2` directives but that are not used are also classified as dead code.